 There are a handful of things in the automotive world that cannot be predicted or avoided.
 One of them is a nail in your car tire.
 No matter how careful you are, and how good of a driver you are, chances are you’ll get a nail or a screw in your tire at some point.

-Whatever the symptoms, you may want to remove the nail if it’s in your tire.
-Part 1 explains how to remove the nail and Part 2 helps you decide if you should replace the tire.
+Whatever the symptoms, you want to remove a nail if it’s in your tire.
+Here’s how to do it.

-To actually remove the nail, simply use a pair of pliers to pull it straight out of the tire.
-If the nail is deep into the tire and isn’t coming out easily, you can use the pliers, or a screwdriver, or any other sharp, pointy tool, to dig out the tire around the top of the nail, until you can pull the entire nail out.
+To remove the nail, simply use a pair of pliers to pull it straight out of the tire.
+If the nail is deep in the tire and isn’t coming out easily, you can use the pliers or a screwdriver or any other sharp, pointy tool to dig out the tire around the top of the nail until you can pull the entire nail out.

 Knowing how to take a nail out and patch your tire is a great skill to have, and it can really help you out in a pinch.
 However, just as with a spare tire, a self-patched tire should only be considered a temporary solution.

-If your tire is still in good shape (other than the nail hole), an auto shop can patch the tire from the inside, by removing it from the wheel.
-This will fully fix any issue caused by the nail, while usually costing less than purchasing a new tire.
+If your tire is still in good shape (other than the nail hole), an auto shop can patch it from the inside.
+This will fully fix any issue caused by the nail while usually costing less than purchasing a new tire.